 Now only you and Erin can access the “Biscuits” page, but it will just disappear for your other colleagues.

 Sign up to our Quick Start with Confluence Training Course

-If you want to boost your productivity in Confluence, create well-organized and attractive pages, cope with everyday issues and routine tasks more effectively, enroll in the Quick Start with Confluence training course.
-Follow the tutorials and learn about the most common real-life use cases, explore your personal Confluence Server lab, complete practical tasks and get our detailed feedback.
+If you want to boost your productivity in Confluence, create well-organized and attractive pages, cope with everyday issues and routine tasks more effectively, enroll in the free Quick Start with Confluence training course.
+Follow our tutorials and learn more about the most common real-life use cases.